tomaslibal/ua-detection/README.md

     > HTC One (M7): 0.00312
     > Sony Xperia Z1: 0.00135

-Give an estimate if the device is from a particular group

-    > ./detection --ua 'Mozilla/5.0 (Linux; U; en-us; Android/4.1.1)' --group android-devices
-    > User-Agent: Mozilla/5.0 (Linux; U; en-us; Android/4.1.1)
-    > Group: android-devices
-    > Group description: All devices with Android OS
-    > Resolution: 1
-    > Confidence: 0.99945

-The underlying code is written in C.

-** Description of the program to be written here **
+The underlying code is written in C. Depending on the intended usage this fact has some implications.
+If you would like to call this from a web application it will probably make most sense to run it as a service (daemon) so that the program is not 'started, loaded to memory, used and discarded' for each call.

-It would be good to have a wrapper or access the program through API like a JavaScript API.
+If the program runs as a daemon it would be good to have a wrapper API or API(s) in JavaScript or more languages that can query it.

+### The database

+The raw data are stored in Mongo database and the program also uses a proprietary binary format for storing intermediate data.

+For more information about the data models and the part that mongodb has in this program package see `data_model.md`.

-## The notes
+## The notes on device detection on the WWW

 My goal is to critically discuss the topic, review the latest developments as we as things from the past and to make research on the matter.